'My God forgive me for what I'm going to do,' Chesapeake Walmart shooters manifesto released

 CHESAPEAKE, Va.
-(WAVY) — The shooter police say is responsible for killing six of his co-workers at a Walmart Superstore in Chesapeake said in a manifesto on his phone that he was harassed, betrayed by associates and wished he could start over.
+(WAVY) — The gunman accused of killing six of his co-workers at a Walmart Superstore in Chesapeake said in a manifesto on his phone that he was harassed, betrayed by associates and wished he could start over, police have revealed.

 The 11-paragraph message was released by Chesapeake Police Friday morning following a forensic analysis of Andre Bing’s phone.
 Bing, 31, is accused of shooting and killing six people, injuring at least three others, before turning the gun on himself shortly after 10 p.m. on Tuesday November 22.